If you made any changes in Pure these will be visible here soon.

 Research interests

-My doctorate, supervised by Professor Nicholas Brooks FBA, was a regional study of East Anglia, published as Lords and Communities in Early Medieval East Anglia (Boydell, 2005).
+My doctorate was a regional study of East Anglia, published as Lords and Communities in Early Medieval East Anglia (Boydell, 2005).
 This book discussed how aristocratic families and ecclesiastical communities in a range of landscapes responded to the pressures and opportunities of crises and conquests between the late tenth and the early twelfth centuries.
-My work for the Victoria County History at the IHR included conducting research on the history of Cambridgeshire, published in VCH Cambridgeshire x, North-eastern Cambridgeshire (OUP, 2002), pp. xxiv, 617.
+I have continued to undertake research in medieval history, notably undertaking comparative studies of politics and society in a Global framework, notably through publications in Medieval Worlds (2017; 2023).

-Since 2004 I have developed a second research strand on the Restoration hearth tax (1662-89).
-An MA thesis on computing applications of the Restoration hearth tax identified how ICT could be used to enhance the research potential of the hearth tax.
-As Director of the Hearth Tax Project and Centre I have edited hearth tax editions, including the two-volume edition of the 1666 return for London and Middlesex, published in the joint British Academy and British Record Society series, in tandem with the publication of ariticles in journals; e.g. Economic History Review (2017); Local Historian (2011).
+My research on the early modern history developed from an MA thesis in Digital Humanities on the Restoration hearth tax .
+As Director of the Hearth Tax Project, I have edited hearth tax editions, including the two-volume edition of the 1666 return for London and Middlesex, published in the joint British Academy and British Record Society series, in tandem with the publication of ariticles in journals; e.g. Economic History Review (2017); Local Historian (2011).

 Research projects

-• British Academy Hearth Tax Project (funded by the British Academy
+• British Academy Hearth Tax Project funded by the British Academy and the Marc Fitch Fund)

 • The London and Middlesex Hearth Tax Project funded by the Arts and Humanities Research Council